Stomach cancer

 A Mediterranean diet lowers the risk of stomach cancer, as does not smoking.
 Tentative evidence indicates that treating H. pylori decreases the future risk.
 If stomach cancer is treated early, it can be cured.
 Treatments may include some combination of surgery, chemotherapy, radiation therapy, and targeted therapy.
 For certain subtypes of gastric cancer, cancer immunotherapy is an option as well.
 If treated late, palliative care may be advised.
 Some types of lymphoma can be cured by eliminating H. pylori.
 Outcomes are often poor, with a less than 10% five-year survival rate in the Western world for advanced cases.
-This is largely because most people with the condition present with advanced disease.
-In the United States, five-year survival is 31.5%, while in South Korea it is over 65% and Japan over 70%, partly due to screening efforts.
+Most people with the condition present with advanced disease.
+In the United States, five-year survival is 39.8%, while in South Korea it is over 65% and Japan over 70%, mostly due to screening efforts.

 Globally, stomach cancer is the fifth-leading type of cancer and the third-leading cause of death from cancer, making up 7% of cases and 9% of deaths.
 In 2018, it newly occurred in 1.03 million people and caused 783,000 deaths.
 Before the 1930s, it was a leading cause of cancer deaths in the Western world; rates have sharply declined among younger generations in the West, although they remain high for people living in East Asia.
 The decline in the West is believed to be due to the decline of salted and pickled food consumption, as a result of the development of refrigeration as a method of preserving food.
 Stomach cancer occurs most commonly in East Asia, followed by Eastern Europe.
 It occurs twice as often in males as in females.